 How to understand and support a woman during menopause

-Saying "I'm in menopause" is difficult for many women to assimilate .
-Not only because it is difficult for them to accept that their body-mind seems to be on the decline and their quality of life is diminishing.
+Saying “I'm in menopause” is difficult for many women to assimilate .
+Not only because it is difficult for them to accept that their body-mind seems to be in decline and their quality of life decreases.

 But because of the stigma that exists about such a natural stage that we are all going to go through sooner or later.

-This post is for those who are in the middle of the climacteric, but also for their partners, family members, friends and co-workers who want to understand them and accompany them kindly and with love, to make their journey easier.
+This post is for those who are in the middle of the climacteric, but also for their partners, family, friends and coworkers who want to understand them and accompany them kindly and with love, to make their path easier.

 7 + 1 tips to make menopause more bearable

-Anyone who does not know what happens in the body and mind during the climacteric will have a headache trying to understand, for example, how a woman goes from laughing to crying, sweats in spurts even when it is cold, or pees every so often. a while.
+Anyone who does not know what happens in the body and mind during the climacteric will have a headache trying to understand, for example, how a woman goes from laughing to crying, sweats profusely even when it is cold, or pees every time. a while.

 Therefore, knowing the symptoms of menopause and how it affects daily life can make it more tolerable, both for those who suffer from it and for those close to them.